hliberacki/cpp-member-accessor/README.md

 First reference to this technique is in [Johannes Schaub - litb blog](http://bloglitb.blogspot.com/2010/07/access-to-private-members-thats-easy.html?m=1)

 Herb Sutter [GotW blog post](http://www.gotw.ca/gotw/076.htm) why in general you should not access private members.
-Be wise and don't try to break things if u don't have to!
+Be wise and don't try to break things if you don't have to!

 ## Motivation